cb-demos/mimic/README.md

 This will:
 1. Add the official CloudBees scenario pack
-2. Configure your CloudBees Platform environment (prod/preprod/demo)
+2. Configure your CloudBees Unify environment (prod/preprod/demo)
 3. Set up your GitHub credentials

 Or configure manually: